SBIR/STTR success stories are all around us. In this guide, we showcase a few examples where small businesses benefited from federal funding.

 Hidden within the cranium, the brain is a delicate organ that is notoriously difficult to assess medically.
 Blackbox Biometrics developed the Blast Gauge, a small device worn by participants in combat scenarios that measures ballistic force and cues medics on when warfighters should be taken in for medical treatment.
 Their initial tests indicated that low-level blasts below the sensitivity of the Blast Gauge added up to the same level of damage as one singular, high-powered blast.

-More research was needed to boost the Blast Gauge’s sensitivity, so Blackbox Biometrics acquired an SBIR grant from the DoD, increasing the device’s accuracy and adding wireless transmitting capabilities.
+The Blast Gauge needed more research to boost its sensitivity, so Blackbox Biometrics acquired an SBIR grant from the DoD, increasing the device’s accuracy and adding wireless transmitting capabilities.
 Now, Blackbox Biometrics sells its Blast Gauges on a massive scale to all departments of the DoD, law enforcement operations, and some foreign powers.
 With over 600,000 units sold, the Blast Gauge has saved countless lives by making brain trauma assessment easier.

-These are just five examples of innovative problem solving funded partly by the Small Business Innovation Research/Small Business Technology Transfer programs.
-As you can see, each has made its mark in several ways, whether through advanced materials, software, energy, or robotics.
+These are just five examples of SBIR/STTR success stories.
+As you can see, each business has made its mark in several ways, whether through advanced materials, software, energy, or robotics.

 Vertx Partners will continue to tell stories of small businesses making significant strides with SBIR/STTR funding.
 Inspired by what you see here?
 Contact Vertx Partners today with our 6-minute survey, and one of our experts will be in touch within 48 hours.